MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/configure-help.md

 For guidance about how to generate HTML files, see the [Readme.md in the public source repo for the business functionality content](https://github.com/MicrosoftDocs/dynamics365smb-docs?target=_blank#building-html-files).
 Optionally, you can choose to reuse the HTML and .HTM files that you used for Dynamics NAV in your online library or Help Server deployment.

-## Fork the Microsoft repo
+## Fork the Microsoft repos

 If you want to customize or extend the Microsoft Help, you can fork our public repo for either the source repo in English (US) at [https://github.com/MicrosoftDocs/dynamics365smb-docs](https://github.com/MicrosoftDocs/dynamics365smb-docs), or one of the related repos with translations into the supported languages.
-The readme.md file in the source repo provides tips and tricks for working with the Microsoft GitHub repos and MarkDown.

-When Microsoft publishes an update to the content, the *live* branch in the corresponding GitHub repo is updated.
-The source repo is updated monthly, and the related language-specific repos are updated less frequently as new translations are made available.
-You can choose to update your fork with updates from the Microsoft repo on a monthly or less frequent basis depending on your preferred work processes.
-The GitHub platform and tooling will help you manage any potential merge conflicts if you have made changes to the same files as Microsoft has.
-For more information, see [Fork a repo](https://help.github.com/articles/fork-a-repo/).

-> [!TIP]
-> You are not required to make your GitHub repos public.
-When you fork a public repo, you can specify in the settings for the new repo if the repo is public, private, or available only to specific GitHub accounts.
+For more information, see [Extend, Customize, and Collaborate on the Help](../help/contributor-guide.md).

 ## See Also